January 15, 2026

 Native Americans

 The Native American population in the Fifth District is relatively sparse.
 As identified by Oweesta Corporation, a nationally recognized Native non-profit and community development financial institution (CDFI), there are approximately 237,000 Native Americans within the Fifth District, all of whom would be considered underserved as they are without clear avenues for culturally relevant financial empowerment opportunities.
 However, these individuals that identified as Native American and Alaska Natives on the U.S. Census are not a part of a federally- or state-recognized tribe per the Bureau of Indian Affairs.
-There are no currently no federally-or state-recognized tribes within the Fifth District.
-HUD programs such as the section 184 Indian Home Loan Guarantee Program, which was established to facilitate homeownership in Native American communities, deemed Ohio, Kentucky, and Tennessee ineligible for these programs, as they only assist federally-recognized tribes or those belonging to a federally-recognized tribe.
+There are now currently no federally- or state-recognized tribes within the Fifth District.
+HUD programs such as the Section 184 Indian Home Loan Guarantee Program, which was established to facilitate homeownership in Native American communities, deemed Ohio, Kentucky, and Tennessee ineligible for these programs, as they only assist federally-recognized tribes or those belonging to a federally-recognized tribe.
 None of HUD’s financial assistance programs provide aid to individuals who identify as Native American who are not a part of a federal- or state-recognized tribe, as it is through being recognized as a tribe or affiliated with a tribe that groups’ and individuals’ heritage is verified by the government.
 Additionally, none of the Housing Finance Agencies within Ohio, Tennessee, or Kentucky currently offer, nor have plans to offer, programs to assist Native Americans or Alaska Natives.
 The FHLB attempted outreach to several Native-focused organizations to establish relationships and identify potential avenues the FHLB can assist the Native population(s) residing in the Fifth District in 2024, including beginning conversations with Oweesta Corporation to explore opportunities to support the Native populations within the Fifth District.

 Racial Disparities

-FHLB also looked to some publications addressing housing on a national level to assess market needs.
-Harvard University’s (Harvard’s) Joint Center for Housing Studies produced “The State of the Nation’s Housing 2023,” which emphasized the rising costs of homeownership as a barrier to closing the racial homeownership gap.
+FHLB also looked to publications addressing housing on a national level to assess market needs.
+Harvard University’s (Harvard’s) Joint Center for Housing Studies produced “The State of the Nation’s Housing 2025,” which emphasized the rising costs of homeownership as a barrier to closing the racial homeownership gap.
 In 2019, the homeownership rates of Black and Hispanic households began to slightly outpace the US average; however, as the prices of homes continued to rise, Black and Hispanic households were increasingly priced out of the market.
-By the beginning of 2024, only 8 percent and 13 percent of Black and Hispanic renter households, respectively, had sufficient annual income to afford the monthly payments on the median priced home without becoming cost-burdened.
-In comparison, 16 percent of white households and 29 percent of Asian households could afford the same monthly payments.
-Initiatives such as downpayment assistance programs, special purpose credit programs, and programs that increase access to affordable credit were proposed by Harvard as ways to help combat the racial homeownership gap.
+In 2024, only 7 percent and 11 percent of Black and Hispanic renter households, respectively, had sufficient annual income to afford the monthly payments on the median priced home without becoming cost-burdened.
+These percentages of Black and Hispanic renter households reflect a 65 and 62 percent drop in households able to afford the payments on a median-priced home since 2021.
+In comparison, 15 percent of white households could afford the same monthly payments, which reflects a 55 percent decrease for this demographic between 2021 and 2024.
+Initiatives such as down payment assistance programs, special purpose credit programs, and programs that increase access to affordable credit were proposed by Harvard as ways to help combat the racial homeownership gap.

-Furthermore, HUD’s Worst Case Housing Needs report describes an increase of 334,000 Black renter households and 246,000 Latinx renter households from 2019 to 2021, who are now considered worst-case needs, compared to an increase of only 23,000 white households.
+Furthermore, HUD’s Worst Case Housing Needs report describes an increase of 334,000 Black renter households and 246,000 Latinx renter households from 2019 to 2021 who are now considered as having worst-case needs compared to an increase of only 23,000 white households.
 Disparities in income, wealth, and access to credit are highlighted as the most common and influential barriers for Latinx and Black communities in obtaining economic and housing equality and security.
 Reducing racial homeownership gaps is cited as being critical to the economic health of the housing market as well as local economies.
 Recognizing its ability to influence these metrics, Fannie Mae spearheaded the Appraiser Diversity Initiative, the objective of which is to recruit Black and Latino candidates to train and take courses offered via scholarship to become an appraiser.
 This initiative’s goal is to reduce the racial gap in the appraisal field, which would subsequentially lead to less racial bias that currently affects Black and Latino homebuyers.

-Since 2019, there have been twelve different downpayment assistance programs across the nation that target first-generation homebuyers.
+Since 2019, there have been twelve different down payment assistance programs across the nation that target first-generation homebuyers.
 The National Fair Housing Alliance’s research indicates that, nationwide, 12.2 million households would qualify as first-generation homebuyers with incomes less than 120 percent of their respective AMI.
 Approximately 72 percent of these households would be households of color, and 43 percent would be Black households.
 The large percentage of households of color that would qualify as first-generation homebuyers, coupled with the large gap in homeownership rates of Black and Hispanic households compared to white households, indicates that households of color have disproportionally been unable to obtain homeownership and thus unable to create generational wealth.
-In its 2024 Equitable Housing Finance Plan, Fannie Mae also asserts that the racial disparities in homeownership are directly correlated to the lack of generational homeownership, which has led to Fannie Mae prioritizing the creation of a standard “first-generation” definition and subsequent programs targeting downpayment assistance for first-generation homebuyers.
+In its 2024 Equitable Housing Finance Plan, Fannie Mae also asserts that the racial disparities in homeownership are directly correlated to the lack of generational homeownership, which has led to Fannie Mae prioritizing the creation of a standard “first-generation” definition and subsequent programs targeting down payment assistance for first-generation homebuyers.
 The Urban Institute also explains that, since households of color are less likely to have homeowning parents, the average amount of accumulated wealth per household is expected to be significantly lower for households of color, which is predicted to lead to less financial assistance for homebuying children compared to children whose parents are homeowners.
-The goals, therefore, of the downpayment assistance programs targeting first-generation homebuyers are to address the racial wealth gap and assist first-generation homebuyers, who are predicted to be largely households of color, in generating wealth through homeownership to be passed down through generations.
+The goals, therefore, of the down payment assistance programs targeting first-generation homebuyers are to address the racial wealth gap and assist first-generation homebuyers, who are predicted to be largely households of color, in generating wealth through homeownership to be passed down through generations.
 Without addressing the racial homeownership gap, the National Fair Housing Alliance predicts that Black homeownership rates will continue to fall, which could lead to detrimental economic consequences across the country.

 Climate Action